virteal/Inox/README.md

   if-else
 ```

-`if-else` is a verb that expects to find three arguments on the data stack: a boolean value and two blocks.
+`if-else` is a verb that expects to find three arguments on the data stack: a _boolean_ value and two _blocks_.
 Depending on the boolean, it runs either the first or the second block.

 ``` sh
 to tell-sign  <0? { "negative" out } { "positive" out } if-else.